I don’t like being raped

 “Being considered ‘crazy’ by those who are still victims of cultural conditioning is a compliment.” — Jason Hairston

-As has seemed to have been the experience of most promiscuous women I’ve chatted with, I’ve been raped by others more times than I will ever be able to count, including while sleeping (And I defended that guy as not being a rapist.
-I was 16, what do you want.).
-I spent more than a decade in a close friendship with a rapist who raped me multiple times (not. anymore.)
+As has seemed to have been the experience of most promiscuous people I’ve chatted with, I’m discovering I’ve actually been raped by others more times than I will ever be able to count, including while sleeping.
+I emphatically defended that guy as not being a rapist, at the time.

 I spent nearly 12 years in a relationship with a person I raped.
 He was visiting my city, as a friend, when I jumped him from out of nowhere while we were shitfaced drunk.
 We’d discussed nothing of embarking on a sexual relationship, I gave him no time to respond or consider what was happening, let alone consent (which he wasn’t capable of doing anyway.)